Curriculum and Instruction

 Hours: 3

 An examination of the theories, instructional approaches, curricula, texts, materials, and assessment instruments used for teaching language arts, math, science and social studies in elementary bilingual classrooms.
 Opportunities to evaluate commercial and research-based programs and to create/adapt materials for students with varying degrees of bilingualism and biliteracy.
-Crosslisted with: BLED 413.
+Prerequisites: BLED 401 or concurrent enrollment.

 BLED 404 - Biliteracy in the Teaching Profession